Crops in silico

 Session 1: Recent developments in plant modelling

-Metabolic networks – Lee Sweetlove, University of Oxford
+Constraints-based modelling of leaf metabolic networks / Lee Sweetlove, University of Oxford

-Organ level – Malcolm Bennett, University of Nottingham
+Organ scale models: lessons from the hidden half / Malcolm Bennett, University of Nottingham

 Session 2: Recent developments in model integration